 The CHS track faculty member contributes to the SMPH’s missions through a scholarly approach to patient care, teaching and/or research.
 Clinical activity requires demonstration of outstanding clinical performance combined with an in-depth commitment to furthering the knowledge base of practitioners in the region or nation.
-Clinical duties, which are primary and typically comprise at least 50% of the faculty member’s effort, include provision of care to patients at UW Health or other locations, providing oversight of students and trainees in clinical settings within the academic health center, providing oversight, direction and training of other clinical practitioners in a clinical setting, and/or providing leadership in the area of clinical training and clinical care.
-The CHS faculty member has an active role in the training/education of medical students, residents or other learners in a clinical discipline.
+Clinical duties, which are primary and typically comprise at least 50% of the faculty member’s effort, include provision of care to patients at UW Health or other locations, providing oversight of students and trainees in clinical settings within the academic health center, providing oversight, direction and training of other clinical practitioners in a clinical or community-based health care setting, and/ or leading efforts in areas such as comparative effectiveness, public health or biomedical informatics.
+The CHS faculty member will have an active role in the training/education of medical students, residents or other learners in a clinical or public health discipline.
 Consistent with the individual’s background, this position may pursue independent research as well as collaborate with other established researchers.
 CHS appointees generally will have the MD, PhD, or other terminal degree in the discipline in which they are appointed.

 The faculty member is expected to develop a unique or exceptional teaching program and to establish an external reputation for her/his program.
 It is useful to distinguish two kinds of teaching:

-- (a) clinical teaching - may involve lecture, demonstration, one-on-one teaching in a clinical setting, and postgraduate and continuing education service, service as a clerkship director, or management of a residency program
+- (a) clinical teaching - may involve lecture, demonstration, one-on-one teaching in a clinical or community-based setting, and postgraduate and continuing education service, service as a clerkship director, or management of a residency program

 - (b) classroom teaching - may include lectures, seminars, laboratories, discussion sections, workshops, and service as a course director